 Split Oak Forest Wildlife and Environmental Area

-Explore the network of trails and unpaved roads and enjoy wildlife viewing and habitat diversity.
+Explore the network of trails and unpaved roads while enjoying wildlife viewing and habitat diversity.

-This site on the Great Florida Birding and Wildlife Trail supports a sizable population of gopher tortoises, along with many species that are associated with their burrows.
+This Great Florida Birding and Wildlife Trail site supports a sizable population of gopher tortoises, along with many species that are associated with their burrows.

-Split Oak Forest is currently managed to enhance and preserve the habitat of the gopher tortoise and other wildlife and plants.
+Split Oak Forest is currently managed to enhance and preserve the habitat of the gopher tortoise, as well as other wildlife and plants.

 Portions of Split Oak were once used for turpentine and cattle operations and now are managed to sustain gopher tortoises and other wildlife.